ACTL4001-T1-2022/github-showcase-page-team-a/README.md

 |  | Eastern Sleboube |40.63047|

 Monte Carlo simulation was then used to simulate the tournament points earned throughout a theoretical season for our recommended Raritan national team, and the highest and lowest placing nations from the 2021 RFA tournament for comparison.
-Fitting a gamma distribution to these results allows us to compute an estimated probability of achieving a top 10 placement, ensured by achieving greater than 65 tournament points:
+Fitting a gamma distribution to these results allows us to compute an estimated probability of achieving a top 10 placement (estimated by achieving greater than 65 tournament points), and a tournament title (estimated by achieving 85 points).

 ![](RaritaTP.png)